bloomdata-com-my/datasets/README.md

   > - No empty strings, null values, or 'nan' values found in column: `product_category_name`.
   > - No empty strings, null values, or 'nan' values found in column: `product_category_name_english`.

-- Checking and refining column: `product_category_name` for text with diacritics and special characters.
+- Checking and normalizing text with diacritics and special characters in each object column.
   > - No text with diacritics and special characters found in column: `product_category_name`.

-- Checking and refining column: `product_category_name_english` for text with diacritics and special characters.
   > - No text with diacritics and special characters found in column: `product_category_name_english`.

-- Since all the columns are unique and they will be merged with `products` DataFrame later, no further data transformation is needed.
+- Since all columns are unique and clean, and they will be merged with the `products` DataFrame later, no additional data transformation is necessary.

 - Below are the first 3 rows of the `llm_product_category_name_translation` table after processing and storing in the database.
   > - The complete table is available in `llm_product_category_name_translation.parquet`.